AnandPatil1/MCP-server/README.md

 * `DEFAULT_ORIGIN` is used when the query does not specify a start.
 * You can change these to locations relevant to you.

+## Server Entry / How to Query

+This MCP server is meant to be called by an MCP-capable client (for example Claude Desktop) that sends a natural-language query.
+The server receives the query, detects the intent (fitness route, directions, nearby place), fetches external data from Google Maps, and returns a structured context object that the AI can use to answer the user.

 ## Using with Claude Desktop

 If you want Claude Desktop to call this MCP server, add a new file (or update) called `claude_desktop_config.json` if it doesn't exist to register the server, for example: